 ____H.
 Employer Identification Number: An Employer Identification Number (EIN) Form SS-4 must be applied for at the Internal Revenue Services if you have not obtained an EIN before and if:

-1. You pay wages to one or more employees,
+1) You pay wages to one or more employees,

-2. You are required to have an EIN to use on any return, statement, or other document, even if you are not an employer, or
+2) You are required to have an EIN to use on any return, statement, or other document, even if you are not an employer, or

-3. You are required to withhold taxes on income other than wages paid to a non-resident, alien (individual, corporation, partnership etc.).
+3) You are required to withhold taxes on income (individual, corporation, partnership, etc.) other than on wages paid to a nonresident alien (reported on separate Form 1042).

-CONTACT: Internal Revenue Services 1-800-829-3676
+CONTACT: Internal Revenue Service 1-800-829-3676

 ____I.
-Insurance: General liability & other business insurance can be obtained from a private firm.
+Insurance: General liability and other business insurance can be obtained from a private firm.
 Workers compensation insurance, if applicable, may also be obtained through a private firm.